 We both spent a lot of time in physical therapy.
 In Karen’s day, that meant stretching and moving her legs repeatedly in patterns to teach movement, and walking with parallel bars and later crutches.
 She wore heavy metal braces that locked her knees in place, and would swivel her hips to walk.
 By the time I was born, plastic foot and ankle braces were the new technology.
 They are a major improvement over metal braces, but still ugly and cumbersome.
 I had to wear shoes that were a few sizes too big, and felt like a clown.
 My parents made me do physical therapy for at least an hour every single day.
 I only got my birthday and Christmas off.
 I felt miserable and trapped.

-In 6th grade, I was in the school library when I spotted a book called With Love from Karen in a rack full of paperbacks.
-The cover showed a girl whose face by then had become very familiar to me.
+In sixth grade, I was in the school library when I spotted a book called With Love from Karen in a rack full of paperbacks.
+The cover showed a girl whose face had become very familiar to me.
 It was “my” Karen.
 The book was a continuation of her story!
 I wondered why my mother hadn’t told me about it.
 I checked it out immediately.

 When I brought it home from school, my mother’s reaction wasn’t what I expected.
 She said she didn’t want me to read it — or I could, but I wasn’t allowed to read the last few pages.
 She disappeared into her room and returned with her own copy of the book.
 The last several pages had been torn out.
 She took the library copy and made me return it the next day.

 I couldn’t understand her behavior.
 She had promised to never censor what I was allowed to read.
-What could be so terrible that she’d change her mind?
+What could be so terrible in a book about Karen Killilea that she’d change her mind?
 Of course, I did what all kids do when they’re told they can’t read or watch something.
 I found a way to read it anyway.
 My school aide didn’t know about my mother’s objection to the book, so she was all too happy to hand the library copy back to me.
 I sat in the nearly empty library between classes and read the last nine pages.

 “I’m so dependent in braces.
 I have so much more freedom in the wheelchair.
 Now—should I give up the braces and crutches–forevermore?
 Should I use a wheelchair exclusively?
 Should I?”